IFE-Fiware/consumer/documents/deployment-guide/README.md

 `helm install consumer . `

-After starting the deployment synchronization process, the expected namespace will be created.
+After starting the deployment synchronization process, the expected applications in ArgoCD will be created.

 ### Verification of deployment